ZhijianZhou01/virusrecom/README.md

 ![](https://img.shields.io/badge/System-Windows/Linux/MacOS-green.svg)
 [![](https://img.shields.io/badge/Doi-10.1093/bib/bbac513-yellow.svg)](https://doi.org/10.1093/bib/bbac513)

-**Note, the sentence "In fact, recombination events with p-values below 0.001 are less reliable" is misexpressed in previous manuals of VirusRecom, the correct one is "In fact, recombination events with p-values over 0.001 are less reliable".
-(2023-08-11 supplement)**
+**Note, the sentence "In fact, recombination events with p-values below 0.001 are less reliable" is misexpressed in the previously uploaded manuals, the correct one is "In fact, recombination events with p-values over 0.001 are less reliable".
+(2023-08-11 correct)**

 ## 1. Download and install